skalingclouds/agentic-doc/README.md

 RETRY_LOGGING_STYLE=log_msg
 ```

-### Set `MAX_WORKERS`
+### Max Parallelism

-Increasing `MAX_WORKERS` increases the number of concurrent requests, which can speed up the processing of large files if you have a high enough API rate limit.
-Otherwise, you hit the rate limit error and the library just keeps retrying for you.
+The maximum number of parallel requests is determined by multiplying `BATCH_SIZE` × `MAX_WORKERS`.

+> **NOTE:** The maximum parallelism allowed by this library is 100.

+Specifically, increasing `MAX_WORKERS` can speed up the processing of large individual files, while increasing `BATCH_SIZE` improves throughput when processing multiple files.

+> **NOTE:** Your job's maximum processing throughput may be limited by your API rate limit.
+If your rate limit isn't high enough, you may encounter rate limit errors, which the library will automatically handle through retries.

-The optimal `MAX_WORKERS` value depends on your API rate limit and the latency of each REST API call.
-For example, if your account has a rate limit of 5 requests per minute, and each REST API call takes about 60 seconds to complete, then `MAX_WORKERS` should be set to 5.
+The optimal values for `MAX_WORKERS` and `BATCH_SIZE` depend on your API rate limit and the latency of each REST API call.
+For example, if your account has a rate limit of 5 requests per minute, and each REST API call takes approximately 60 seconds to complete, and you're processing a single large file, then `MAX_WORKERS` should be set to 5 and `BATCH_SIZE` to 1.

 You can find your REST API latency in the logs.
 If you want to increase your rate limit, schedule a time to meet with us [here](https://scheduler.zoom.us/d/56i81uc2/landingai-document-extraction).